Journalists are transcribing machines.

 They spend the entire day battling to transcribe a piece of audio content.

-“There is basic equipment required: a headset, a Dictaphone to play the tapes that must be transcribed, and patience,” she says. “[Also,] a willingness to become a human conduit as the words of others enter through her ears, course through her veins, and drip out unseen through fast-moving fingertips.”
+“There is basic transcriptionist tools required.
+It is a headset, a Dictaphone to play the tapes that must be transcribed, and patience,” she says.
+“Also, a willingness to become a human conduit as the words of others enter through her ears, course through her veins, and drip out unseen through fast-moving fingertips.”

 In other words, to conduct a speedy, effective transcription job, you need to follow basic transcribing rules.
 Fortunately, this article covers three simple rules.

 Three Rules for Journalists

 Let’s discuss each one in detail to make sure there is a tool journalists can use in the nearest future.

 Rule # 1: How to transcribe audio manually?

 Manual transcription tools are painful.
 It’s slow, bitter, ineffective, and an outdated method of transcribing audio interviews.
 Especially when it comes to the modern-day era of journalism.

 It’s important to note that the majority of journalists still like to manually transcribe their original audio files.
 Because, they believe that, machines haven’t yet beaten human brains.

 Of course, that doesn’t mean you’ll do everything with your voice, a pen, and a sheet of paper.